loveencounterflow/gaps-and-islands/coffeescript-programmatic-functions-with-correct-names.md

 ```

 * When one then prints that returned function to the console, the output will just say `[Function
-  (anonymous)]` which tells you pretty much nothing; it's worse in error messages: 'The error occurred in
+  (anonymous)]` which tells you pretty much nothing; it's worse in error messages: *The error occurred in
-  any of your many anonymous functions'.
+    any of your many anonymous functions*.

 * One can in a one-liner fashion prepend the function with an assignment to a throw-away local variable.
   Modern JS engines have for a decade or so now learned to pick up that name and tack it unto the function.